awslabs/aiops-modules/modules/sagemaker/sagemaker-model-monitoring/README.md

 * Model Bias
 * Model Explainability

-### Baseline Generation

 The module includes an optional automated baseline generation feature that creates baseline statistics and constraints for your monitoring jobs.
-When you provide training data, the module will:

-1. Deploy a Step Functions state machine that orchestrates baseline generation
-2. Run SageMaker Processing jobs to analyze your training data
-3. Generate baseline statistics and constraints files
-4. Store the baseline artifacts in your specified S3 location
-5. Schedule automatic baseline regeneration (default: daily at 2 AM UTC)

-The baseline generation uses a Lambda function deployed as a Docker container image to handle the SageMaker SDK dependencies efficiently.

-Note that updating parameters will require replacing resources.
-Deployments may be delayed until any running monitoring jobs complete (and the resources can be destroyed).

 ### Architecture